kr-colab/disperseNN2/docs/source/usage.rst

 		-0.7790530578965832     0.23677401340070897
 		-0.27202587929510147    -0.01729259869841701

-Here, the second and third columns contain the true and predicted sigma; for each simulation.
+Here, the second and third columns contain the true and predicted :math:`\sigma`; for each simulation.